JetBrains/kotlin-web-site/docs/topics/functions.md

 ### Single-expression functions

-When a function contains a single `return` expression, the curly braces can be omitted and the body is specified after a `=` symbol:
+When the function body consists of a single expression, the curly braces can be omitted and the body specified after an `=` symbol:

 ```kotlin
 fun double(x: Int): Int = x * 2